gulamsuhail00/M1_App_FinancialCalculator/1_Requirements/README.md

 ## Where:
 1. This can be used in our daily lives to make better financial decisions.
-2. We can use it in the banking system for calculation.
+2. It can be used in bank for calaculation

 ## Who:
 1. It can be used by investors.